Larry Bird: Early life

 Bird was born December 7, 1956, in West Baden Springs, Indiana, to Georgia Marie (née Kerns; 1930–1996) and Claude Joseph "Joe" Bird (1926–1975), a veteran of World War II and the Korean War.
 His parents were of Irish, Scottish and Native American descent.
 Bird has four brothers and a sister.

 Bird was raised in nearby French Lick, where his mother worked two jobs to support Larry and his five siblings.
 Bird has said that being poor as a child still motivates him "to this day."
 Georgia and Joe divorced when Larry was in high school, and Joe committed suicide in February 1975.

 Bird used basketball as an escape from his family troubles, starring for Springs Valley High School (Class of 1974) and averaging 31 points, 21 rebounds, and 4.0 assists as a senior on his way to becoming the school's all-time scoring leader.
 Bird wore the jersey number 33 in high school because his brother Mark had previously had it; he kept that number through his college and professional career.
-According to Bird, he grew up as a huge fan of the Indiana Pacers in the American Basketball Association (ABA) and the 6'9 center Mel Daniels, who represented his first exposure to professional basketball.
-Bird's youngest brother, Eddie, also played basketball at Indiana State University, where Daniels would coincidentally become an assistant coach to the young Larry once he played there.
+According to Bird, he grew up as a huge fan of the Indiana Pacers in the American Basketball Association (ABA) and center Mel Daniels, who represented his first exposure to professional basketball.
+Daniels would coincidentally become an assistant coach to Bird at Indiana State University.